aws-samples/aws-deeplearning-labs/README.md

 ## EKS Kubeflow Quickstart (Update 12/13/2021)

-- [x] Update KubeFlow to 1.2 running on EKS 1.18 :tada:
+- [x] Update KubeFlow to 1.2 running on EKS 1.18 :rocket:
-- [x] Fix Sagemaker Operators Install issues for regions other than us-east-2. :tada:
+- [x] Fix Sagemaker Operators Install issues for regions other than us-east-2. :rocket:

 ### Why?